 Package rollout distributes packages to a random selection of customers in the percentages that you specify.
 To distribute specific packages to selected customers that you specify, you can use package flights.
 You can also combine rollout with your package flights if you want to gradually distribute an update to one of your flight groups.

 Setting the rollout percentage

 You can select to roll out your update on the Packages page of an updated submission.
-To do so, check the box that says Roll out update gradually after this submission is published (to Windows 10 customers only).
+To do so, check the box that says Roll out update gradually after this submission is published (to Windows 10 or Windows 11 customers only).
 Then enter the percentage of customers who should get the update when the submission is first published.
 For example, you might enter 5 if you want to start by rolling the update out to only a small percentage of your app’s customers.

 Click Update to save your selections.
 After your app completes the certification process, the packages will be distributed to customers according to the percentage that you specified, both for new acquisitions and for updates to existing customers.

 Adjusting the rollout after the submission is published